authzed/playground/README.md

 ## Updating wasm dependencies

 The project contains prebuilt WASM files for versions of both SpiceDB and zed.
-To update the versions, edit the following files with the appropriate tag/commit hash.
+To update the versions, edit the following script files with the appropriate tag/commit hash and then run from the project root:

-From the project root, run:

-`./scripts/update-spicedb.sh`

-`./scripts/update-zed.sh`
+`yarn run update:spicedb`

+`yarn run update:zed`

 ## Developing your own schema

-You can try both SpiceDB and zed entirely in your browser on a SpiceDB Playground deployment thanks to the power of WebAssembly.
+You can try both [SpiceDB](https://github.com/authzed/spicedb) and [zed](https://github.com/authzed/zed) entirely in your browser on a SpiceDB Playground deployment thanks to the power of [WebAssembly](https://authzed.com/blog/some-assembly-required).

 If you don't want to start with the examples loadable from a Playground, you can follow a guide for [developing a schema] or review the the schema language [design documentation].